ejentoai/Quickstart-Template/README.md

 2. **Manual Configuration Storage**
    - When `NEXT_PUBLIC_ENV_DRIVEN=false`, API credentials entered in the Settings page are stored in the database
    - Each user/browser session maintains its own configuration record
-   - Configuration is encrypted and securely stored
    - Replaces browser localStorage for more secure and persistent storage
    - Configuration data survives browser cache clears and device changes

-3. **Database Flexibility**
-   - Switch between database providers by changing only the `DATABASE_URL`
-   - Prisma handles the database-specific SQL generation
-   - Same codebase works with PostgreSQL, MySQL, SQLite, MongoDB, and more
-   - Ideal for development (SQLite) to production (PostgreSQL) transitions

 ### Configuration Flow